Viewer Features

 Each series is a different view of the same anatomy.

-Series Display Modes
+Series Display Behavior

 Switching Series